Equity-linked note

-An equity-linked note (ELN) is a debt instrument, usually a bond, that differs from a standard fixed-income security in that the final payout is based on the return of the underlying equity, which can be a single stock, basket of stocks, or an equity index.
-Equity-linked notes are a type of structured products.
+An equity-linked note (ELN) is a debt instrument, usually a bond issued by a financial institution such as an investment bank or a subsidiary of a commercial bank.
+ELNs are liabilities of the issuer, but the final payout to the investor is based on an unrelated company's stock price, a stock index or a group of stocks or stock indices.
+The underlying stocks typically have large market capitalizations.
+Equity-linked notes are a type of structured product and are often marketed to unsophisticated retail investors.

-Most equity-linked notes are not traded on the secondary market and are designed to be kept to maturity.
-However, the issuer or arranger of the notes may offer to buy back the notes.
-Unlike the maturity payout, the buy-back price before maturity may be below the amount invested in first place.

-Equity-linked notes can be referred to one of the following:
+Equity-linked notes come in various forms, including the following.

 Equity-linked put option

 An equity-linked put option (ELPO) is a structured product composed of a deposit, and a short put option.

 The underlying stock, exercise price and maturity date determine the principal and interest of the product.
 The face value of the product is the exercise price times the trading unit, for example, if the exercise price is $100 and the product is sold at 100 shares per lot, the face value of the product is $10000.

 The product is sold at a discount, which is the option premium received by selling the put option.
 Using the example above, if the option premium is $2 (per share), the product is then sold at $9800.

-On the expiry day, if the stock is trading at or above the exercise price, the option is not exercised and the investor receives the full face value of the product ($10000 in the example).
+On the expiry day, if the stock is trading at or above the exercise price, the option is not exercised and the investor receives the full face value of the product. ($10000 in the example).
 However, if the stock is trading below the exercise price, the investor receives the stock instead.